Meet our Governors. If you would like to speak to any of them or if you are interested in becoming a school Governor, please enquire at the office.

 Dr Sandra Whitton - I am proud to say that I have been Head Teacher at Finchale Primary since January 2006 and during this time the school has undergone some significant developments.
 The Governors work tirelessly to support the education and well-being of our pupils and to ensure that not only do they have the best possible facilities within which they can learn, they have the best possible staff to ensure this happens!

-Mrs Jo Hall - I became a Governor at Finchale Primary School in 2004.
-I have worked at Finchale since 2003 in a variety of teaching roles.
+Mrs Anna-Lise Lennox - I became a governor at Finchale Primary School in 2018.
+I have worked at Finchale since 2012 in a variety of teaching roles.
 I am currently the English Co-ordinator and take an active interest in the School Council and also lead in KS1 SATs.

 Mrs Margaret Sleeman - I have worked at Finchale since 2007 and am currently the Deputy Head Teacher of our amazing school.
 As well as being the Deputy Head Teacher I am also a class teacher and responsible for Data, Assessments and Numeracy.

 Gayle Foster - I feel very privileged to have been elected parent governor at Finchale since December 2015, especially having attended here as a child myself.
 My daughter is already at the school, and I hope my son will follow in a few years time so I have a vested interest in Finchale for a long time to come.
 I work part time as an Online Brand Manager, but my background is in performance and people management.

 Mr John McCourt - I started as an elected parent governor when my two children attended school at Finchale almost 30 years ago.
 I am now a Co-opted Governor with an interest in premises and grounds and finance.
 I live locally, although I am now retired from work, I do still enjoy coming into school putting my experience to good use and doing my best to help school prosper.